manupedrozo/retiming/README.md

 ```

 ## Documentation
-Each algorithm is well annotated, so refer to them to understand each one.
+Each algorithm is well annotated, so refer to them for more details.

 What is in each file:
 - ***types.h***: General types declaration, including the Graph struct.